ptrobson/learn-python/_posts/2010-04-01-basic-for-loops.md

 ---
 layout: post
 title: Basic For Loops
-draft: true
+tags: Iteration
 ---

 ### Basics

-One of the main advantages of using a computer to do anything, is that they can repeat tasks again and again quickly and accurately.
+One of the main advantages of using a computer to do anything, is that they can repeat tasks again and again, quickly and accurately.

 If we know how many times we want to repeat something, we can use a **for** loop.
 The basic syntax looks something like this: